 The VMC monitoring stations located at Underhill and Mt.
 Mansfield are included in the Vermont Acid Precipitation Monitoring Program (VAPMP).

-The majority of bulk precipitation in Vermont is unquestionably acidic.
-Forty-three percent of all events occur between the pH of 4.1 - 4.6.
-Ninety-four percent of all precipitation events have a pH of less than 5.60, the theoretical pH of unpolluted rain.
+The VAPMP has demonstrated that the majority of bulk precipitation in Vermont is unquestionably acidic.
+State-wide, forty-three percent of all events occur between the pH of 4.1 - 4.6, while fifty-three percent of events at the VMC sites are within that range.
+Ninety-four percent of state-wide precipitation events have a pH of less than 5.60, the theoretical pH of unpolluted rain.
+At the Mt Mansfield and Underhill sites, ninety-eight percent of all events have a pH of less than 5.6.
+Overall, Mt Mansfield and Underhill have more acidic precipitation than other VAPMP sites.

 Typically, both sites have lower volume-weighted pH means in the summer than in the winter.
 Mt.
 Mansfield, Underhill and a site located in Morrisville were examined for elevational and spatial variations.
 The sites can be characterized from lowest to highest pH; Mt.
 Mansfield, Underhill and Morrisville.
 In addition, a lower pH can be expected on the west side of the Green Mountains due to storm fronts moving west to east.